The Hidden Wounds: Generational Trauma and The Mother Wound

 Lack of self-trust and difficulty making decisions

-Inability to feel show vulnerability
+Inability to show vulnerability

 Patterns of self-sabotage, guilt, shame, or blame